Shaban-Eissa/Bytes-Dot-Archive/README.md

 ## About the Collection 🗂️

 ### What's Inside:
-- **Quizzes from each newsletter issue**: Arranged by issue number and date.
+- **Quizzes from each newsletter issue**: Arranged by issue number.
 - **Various coding challenges**: Includes JavaScript puzzles and debugging exercises.

 ## How to Use 🛠️